-Many of Gwenda’s current research interests centre around illness perceptions, attitudes towards illness and help seeking and health interventions (including health campaigns and educational programmes).
+Many of Gwenda’s current research interests centre around illness perceptions, attitudes towards illness, perceptions of risk and preventative medicine, help seeking for symptoms of disease and health interventions (including health campaigns and educational programmes).

-Gwenda is currently working on a project supported by the Dunhill medical trust which explores the public knowledge and perceptions of Rheumatoid Arthritis (RA) and how people without a diagnosis of RA might react to experiencing the initial symptoms of RA.
+Gwenda is currently working on several publications based on the outcomes of this research project which was supported by the Dunhill medical trust.
+This project explored the public knowledge and perceptions of Rheumatoid Arthritis (RA).
+It further investigated how people without a diagnosis of RA might react to experiencing the initial symptoms of RA.
 Research with RA patients has shown that they often delayed for an extended period of time before seeking help for their initial symptoms.
 This long patient delay is problematic as treatment for RA is ideally started within the first 3 months of symptom onset.
-The current project (acronym RAPID: Rheumatoid Arthritis the Public InformeD) investigates people without a diagnosis of RA.
-Besides exploring the general public’s knowledge and perceptions of RA, the project aims to explore the potential barriers and drivers to help seeking in members of the general public.
-In addition, the research is looking at the role of health literacy.
-The project uses multiple approaches including qualitative interviews, vignettes and a cross-sectional postal survey.
-This research will inform the development of a public health intervention to promote early help seeking behaviour with symptoms of RA.
+The current project (acronym RAPID: Rheumatoid Arthritis the Public InformeD) investigated people without a diagnosis of RA.
+Besides exploring the general public’s knowledge and perceptions of RA, the project aimed to explore the potential barriers and drivers to help seeking in members of the general public.
+In addition, the research looked at the role of health literacy.
+The project used multiple approaches including qualitative interviews, vignettes and a cross-sectional postal survey.
+The outcomes of this have already informed the development of public health interventions to promote early help seeking behaviour with symptoms of RA.
 This is collaborative research involving both researchers from the University of Birmingham (Professor Karim Raza, Dr. Rebecca Stack & Kanta Kumar) and the University of Keele (Professor Christian Mallen).
-More information on the project can be found here: http://www.birmingham.ac.uk/ra-rapid
+More information on the project can be found here: http://www.birmingham.ac.uk/ra-rapid.

 Patient education in Parkinson’s disease